revel/revel.github.io/manual/index.md

 You may have noticed the **Improve this page** button at the top right of most documentation pages.
 Please note:

 - You need to be logged into github to be able to edit the page or you will get a 404
-- You can also edit any other pages (such as front page) of revel, even though there is not button.
+- You can also edit any other pages (such as front page) of revel, even though there isn't a button.
-Please see the branch `gh-pages` of the repository.
+Refer to the [revel.github.io repository](https://github.com/revel/revel.github.io) to make any changes.